SiLab

 Simulation in Code Stroke - Neurovascular Resuscitation - Neurovascular Innovations CollaborativE (NICE)

 • Our lab championed the framework of crisis resource management in stroke simulation to optimize critical intervention metrics such as “door-to-needle” times.
-We are proud to be pioneers in the field and we published the first reframe of Crisis Resource Management (CRM) for stroke care care.
-We also developed the “protected code stroke” during the COVID19 pandemic, which was integrated into national and international guidelines, and downloaded over 30,000 times from the American Heart Association, Stroke journal’s website.
-Our research aims to enhance care pathways and human performance factors for acute stroke patients through simulation of neurovascular resuscitation.
-We have introduced the concept of “neurovascular resuscitation,” applying principles from medical and trauma resuscitation to stroke treatment - thereby reinstating the ‘code’ in code stroke.
+We are proud to be pioneers in the field and published the first reframing of Crisis Resource Management (CRM) for stroke care.
+We also developed the “protected code stroke” during the COVID-19 pandemic, which was integrated into national and international guidelines and downloaded over 30,000 times from the American Heart Association and Stroke journal’s website.
+Our research aims to enhance care pathways and human performance factors for acute stroke patients through the simulation of neurovascular resuscitation.
+We have introduced the concept of “neurovascular resuscitation,” applying principles from medical and trauma resuscitation to stroke treatment—thereby reinstating the ‘code’ in code stroke.

-• In 2023, Dr. Houman Khosravani and Dr. Christine Hawkes co-founded the Neurovascular Innovations CollaborativE (NICE), an initiative projected to contribute substantially to augmenting neurovascular care education.
+• In 2023, Dr. Houman Khosravani and Dr. Christine Hawkes co-founded the Neurovascular Innovations CollaborativE (NICE) @neuroresuslab, an initiative projected to contribute substantially to augmenting neurovascular care education.
+Our Lab’s focus at SiLab is the medical/neurocritical care aspects of hyperacute care and techniques.

 Routine Integration of Palliative Care in Stroke